Modal Logical Neural Networks: Appendix

 \subsection{Improving Grammatical Coherence via Logical Constraints Details}

-\paragraph{Architecture and Training} The models for the POS task use a baseline LSTM taggar as the core proposer network.
-This model consists of: \begin{itemize} \item An embedding layer with embedding dimension $E_{DIM} = 64$. \item A bidirectional LSTM with hidden dimension $H_{DIM} = 128$ \item An linear output layer mapping the concatenated LSTM hidden states ($128 \times 2 = 256$) to the target size. \end{itemize}
+\paragraph{Architecture and Training} The models for the POS task use a baseline LSTM tagger as the core proposer network.
+This model consists of: \begin{itemize} \item An embedding layer with embedding dimension $E_{DIM} = 64$. \item A bidirectional LSTM with hidden dimension $H_{DIM} = 128$ \item A linear output layer mapping the concatenated LSTM hidden states ($128 \times 2 = 256$) to the target size. \end{itemize}

 The baseline tagger is then extended by MLNN tagger that wraps this baseline model, using its output as the 'Real' world.
-It creates two additional latent worlds ($\|W\|=3$`) and uses a learnable accessibility matrix $A_\theta$ defined as $3\times 3$ matrix normalized by sigmoid to make sure accesbility is always $\leq1$.
+It creates two additional latent worlds ($\|W\|=3$) and uses a learnable accessibility matrix $A_\theta$ defined as $3\times 3$ matrix normalized by sigmoid to make sure accessibility is always $\leq1$.

 All models were trained for 32 epochs using Adam optimizer with a learning rate of $0.001$.
 The supervised loss weight was $\alpha = 0.1$, and the logical contradiction loss weight $\beta$ was swept.

 \paragraph{Performance} Across the 10-axiom MLNN experiments, the average time per epoch was approximately 27-28 seconds.
 The Peak GPU Memory usage was stable at 0.22-0.27 GB.